 BSE students also take courses common to all engineering programs, including two physics courses, one chemistry course, and engineering economics.
 The BSE degree also trades a second statistics course for a course on differential equations and signals and systems.
 (The math content is otherwise quite similar between the BSE and the BCS.)
 Knowing differential equations and signals and systems enables BSE students to take a course in feedback control.

 Summary: BSE students belong to a cohort, take the engineering core, complete a capstone design project, and satisfy an accredited computer science curriculum.
 BCS students cover the same range of CS topics, enjoy more flexibility, and are not required to complete the engineering core.

-— Patrick Lam, Associate Director of Software Engineering
+— Patrick Lam, Director of Software Engineering